Intel-bigdata/SSM/docs/ssm-cdh5.10-deployment-guide.md

    `--config <config-dir>` configures where the configuration file directory is `--daemon` means start the SSM server as an daemon process on the server
 5. Stop SSM server with command
-   If stop SSM server is required, use the script "bin/stop-smart.sh".
-Remeber to use the exact same parameters to stop-smart.sh script as to start-smart.sh script.
+   If stop SSM server is required, use the script `bin/stop-smart.sh`.
+Remeber to use the exact same parameters to `stop-smart.sh` script as to `start-smart.sh` script.
    For exmaple, when you start smart server, you use

    	`bin/start-smart.sh --config ./conf --daemon`